osmbe/traffic-sign-project/readme.md

 **Issues**

 The weekly update provided by Vlaanderen isn't updating.
 MapRoulette fails when loading the json, in weird ways.
 It chooses "name" to populate the unique ID.
 That "name" cannot have duplicates!
-But it stops for other reasons as well...
+But it stops for other reasons as well.
+See https://github.com/osmlab/maproulette3/issues/1670 for more details.

 **Try it out**